oauth-wg/oauth-transaction-tokens/transaction-tokens.md

              +--------------+                       +---------------+

 ~~~
-Figure: Use of TraTs in multi-workload environments
+Figure: Use of Tx-Tokens in multi-workload environments

 - (A) The user accesses a resource server and present an Access Token obtained from an Authorization Server using an OAuth 2.0 or OpenID Connect flow.
-- (B) The resource server is implemented as a workload (Workload 1) and requests a Leaf Transaction Token (Leaf TraT) from the Transaction Token Server using the Token Exchange protocol {{RFC8693}}.
+- (B) The resource server is implemented as a workload (Workload 1) and requests a Leaf Transaction Token (Leaf Tx-Token) from the Transaction Token Server using the Token Exchange protocol {{RFC8693}}.
-- (C) The Transaction Token Service (TraT Service) returns a Leaf Transaction Token (Leaf TraT) containing the requested claims that establish the identity of the original caller as well as additional claims that can be used to make authroization decisions and establish the call chain.
+- (C) The Transaction Token Service (Tx-Token Service) returns a Leaf Transaction Token (Leaf Tx-Token) containing the requested claims that establish the identity of the original caller as well as additional claims that can be used to make authroization decisions and establish the call chain.
-- (D) The Resource Server (Workload 1) calls Workload 2 and passes the Leaf TraT for Workload 1.
-Workload 2 validates the TraT and makes an authorization decision by combining contextual information at its disposal with information in the TraT to make an Authorization Decision to accept or reject the call.
+- (D) The Resource Server (Workload 1) calls Workload 2 and passes the Leaf Tx-Token for Workload 1.
+Workload 2 validates the Tx-Token and makes an authorization decision by combining contextual information at its disposal with information in the Tx-Token to make an Authorization Decision to accept or reject the call.
-- (E) Workload 2 is not required to add aditional information to the TraT and passes the unmodified TraT for Workload 1 to Workload 3.
-Workload 3 validates the TraT and makes an authorization decision by combining contextual information at its disposal with information in the TraT to make an Authorization Decision to accept or reject the call.
+- (E) Workload 2 is not required to add aditional information to the Tx-Token and passes the unmodified Tx-Token for Workload 1 to Workload 3.
+Workload 3 validates the Tx-Token and makes an authorization decision by combining contextual information at its disposal with information in the Tx-Token to make an Authorization Decision to accept or reject the call.
-- (F) Workload 3 generates a Nested TraT that includes additional call chain information.
+- (F) Workload 3 generates a Nested Tx-Token that includes additional call chain information.
-- (G) Workload 3 sends the Nested TraT to Workload 4.
-Workload 4 validates the Nested TraT and makes an authorization decision by combining contextual information at its disposal with information in the Nested TraT to make an Authorization Decision to accept or reject the call.
+- (G) Workload 3 sends the Nested Tx-Token to Workload 4.
+Workload 4 validates the Nested Tx-Token and makes an authorization decision by combining contextual information at its disposal with information in the Nested Tx-Token to make an Authorization Decision to accept or reject the call.
-- (H) Workload 4 needs a TraT containing information from the Authroization Server and requests a new Leaf Transaction Token (Leaf TraT) from the Transaction Token Server using the Token Exchange protocol {{RFC8693}}.
+- (H) Workload 4 needs a Tx-Token containing information from the Authroization Server and requests a new Leaf Transaction Token (Leaf Tx-Token) from the Transaction Token Server using the Token Exchange protocol {{RFC8693}}.
-- (I) The Transaction Token Service (TraT Service) returns a Leaf Transaction Token (Leaf TraT) containing the requested claims that include the call chain information included in the TraT as well as additional claims needed.
+- (I) The Transaction Token Service (Tx-Token Service) returns a Leaf Transaction Token (Leaf Tx-Token) containing the requested claims that include the call chain information included in the Tx-Token as well as additional claims needed.
-- (J) Workload 4 sends the TraT to the Workload 5, who verifies it and extracts claims and combine it with contextual information for use in authroization decisions.
-Other workloads continue to pass TraTs, generate Nested TraTs or request Nested Trats.
+- (J) Workload 4 sends the Tx-Token to the Workload 5, who verifies it and extracts claims and combine it with contextual information for use in authroization decisions.
+Other workloads continue to pass Tx-Tokens, generate Nested Tx-Tokens or request Nested Tx-Tokens.
 - (K) Workload n is the final workload in the call chain.
-It verifies the received TraT, extracts claims and combine it with contextual information for use in authroization decisions.
+It verifies the received Tx-Token, extracts claims and combine it with contextual information for use in authroization decisions.

 # Notational Conventions